If you’re like most managers, you’re trying to figure out how to keep people productive and engaged while working remotely.

 Remote employees seem more relatable when we have context for them.
 Here are some ways to use virtual meetings to build relationships.

 - Add extra time in the beginning for social connection.
 Ask for personal updates.
-We aren’t having the kind of spontaneous conversations in the hallway right now that often build trust, collegiality and friendship.
+Remote workers don’t get to have spontaneous conversations in the hallway that often build trust, collegiality and friendship.
 You have to find ways to build this in.
 It’s not as natural as you’d like, but run with it.
-It’s better than disregarding it.
+I think you’ll find it’s worth it!

 - Let members give quick tours of their home offices.
 Meet the pets and the kids.
 See their surroundings.